NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

 ```
 make load
 ```
+You can also install this app on a Ledger Nano S without installing or compiling anything by going [here](https://htmlpreview.github.io/?https://github.com/NicolasFlamel1/ledger-mimblewimble-coin/blob/master/tools/installer.html) with a web browser that supports [WebUSB](https://caniuse.com/webusb).

 This app also supports Grin as a dependent app.
 To compile and install this app for Grin, run the following commands:
 ```
 make CURRENCY=grin